Near-Horizon Collisions around Near-Extremal Black Holes: high-energy collisions around near-extremal BHS

-At extremality the horizon goes to $r=M$.
+A near-extremal BH can be described by $\kappa\ll 1$.
+At extremality ($\kappa=0$), the horizon goes to $r=M$.
 However, in the extremal limit, several physically distinct radii such as the prograde photon circular orbit (PCO), IBCO, and ISCO radii also approach $r=M$.
-In actuality, as the BH spin is increased, the near-horizon region develops a throat-like geometry of proper radial depth which diverges with deviation from extremality $\kappa$.
+In actuality, as the BH spin is increased, the near-horizon region develops a throat-like geometry with proper radial depth that diverges with deviation from extremality $\kappa$.
 For this reason it is well known that BL coordinates do not resolve the near-horizon physics of near-extremal BHs \cite{Bardeen1972}.

-To resolve the near-horizon physics, we examine the scaling rate of different BL radii near the extremal limit.
+To resolve the near-horizon physics, we examine the scaling rate of different BL radii near extremality.
 Radii which scale as

 in the extremal limit approach the horizon.
 Radii which scale with the same value of $p$ maintain finite proper distance from one another in the extremal limit; radii which scale with different values of $p$ have divergent proper distance in the extremal limit.
 All BL radii which scale with $0<p<1$ are described by the limiting metric known as the near-horizon extreme Kerr (NHEK) metric.
-Radii which scale with $p=1$ are described by a different limiting metric, the near-NHEK \cite{Bardeen1999,Bredberg2010} (see App.~\ref{app:NHEK}).
-On the other hand, radii that do not scale to $r=M$, such as the retrograde PCO, IBCO, and ISCO radii, remain in the far region of the geometry which is described by the extreme Kerr metric (given by \eqref{eq:Kerr} with $a=M$).
+Radii which scale with $p=1$ are described by a different limiting metric, the near-NHEK metric \cite{Bardeen1999,Bredberg2010} (see App.~\ref{app:NHEK}).
+On the other hand, radii that do not scale to $r=M$ (e.g., the retrograde PCO, IBCO, and ISCO radii) remain in the far region of the geometry, which is described by the extreme Kerr metric.

 Each set of radii with scaling $r-M\sim\kappa^p$ is physically distinct.
-Radii which scale with the same power $p$, end up in the same NHEK and are said to exist in the same ``$p$-band'' of the near-extremal BH geometry.
-The horizon and prograde PCO and IBCO radii belong to the $p=1$ band (i.e. the near-NHEK) while the prograde ISCO radius belongs to the $p=2/3$ band.
+Radii which scale with the same power $p$ end up in the same NHEK and are said to exist in the same ``$p$-band'' of the near-extremal BH geometry.
+The horizon and prograde PCO and IBCO radii belong to the $p=1$ band (i.e., the near-NHEK) while the prograde ISCO radius belongs to the $p=2/3$ band.
 The far region can be thought of as the $p=0$ band.
 The full geometry of the near-extremal BH can be thought of as the ensemble of all the infinitely many $p$-bands (see Fig.~\ref{fig:NearExtremeGeometry}).
 Any process which involves both the rate at which a radius approaches the horizon $\kappa^p$ and the rate at which the BH spin increases $\kappa$ must be calculated as a limit applied to the sub-extremal case \cite{Gates2020}.